Pegasus, the Flying Horse

 Ancient Greek Myths for Kids

 Pegasus was a flying horse.
 He was the son of Poseidon, the Lord of the Sea.
-His mother was Medusa, the horrible monster with snakes for hair.
+His mother was the dreadful monster, Medusa.
+She had snakes for hair and hated everyone, including her son, Pegasus.

 Pegasus did not mind that he was born a horse.
-In fact, he rather liked it.
-Pegasus' only problem was that people kept trying to kidnap him.
+In fact, he rather liked the power and speed it gave him.
+People kept trying to kidnap him.
 After all, he was a horse that could fly.
 Anyone could see the value of that.
-When people tried to kidnap him, the gods always got involved.
+Wheneven people tried to kidnap him, the gods always got involved.

 So Pegasus was safe, but lonely.
-He couldn't live with his father under the sea.
+He couldn't live with his father under the sea because Pegasus could not breath underwater.
 He did not want to live with his mother.
-He was not fond of snakes.
-In fact, he was not fond of his mother.
 The other horses shied away from him.
 They knew he was different.
 He belonged nowhere.
+He kept himself busy saving others, especially Greek soldiers wounded in battle.
+But it was not the same as having a family or a friend to do things with.